fuatse/SORMAS-Project/SERVER_SETUP.md

 up the certificate and the truststore.
 Please see the [related guide](GUIDE_CREATE_CERTIFICATE.md) for detailed instructions regarding
 SORMAS to SORMAS setup.
 <br/>
-*Note*: If the SORMAS installation has been customized, the install paths for the scripts ``generate-cert.sh`` and ``import-to-truststore.sh`` will have to be adjusted accordingly with a text editor.

 ## Troubleshooting